openfisca/country-template/README.md

 :tada: This OpenFisca Country Package is now served by the OpenFisca Web API!
 To learn more, go to the [OpenFisca Web API documentation](https://openfisca.org/doc/openfisca-web-api/index.html).

 You can test your new Web API by sending it example JSON data located in the `situation_examples` folder.

-Substitute your package's country name for `openfisca_country_template` below:

 ```sh
 curl -X POST -H "Content-Type: application/json" \